-Liquidity risk is the risk that the bank has insufficient capacity to fund increases in assets or is unable to meet its payment obligations as they fall due.
-The timing mismatch of cashflows and the related liquidity risk is inherent in all banking operations and is closely monitored by the bank.
+Liquidity risk is the risk that the Bank is unable to meet its payment obligations as they fall due, including repaying depositors or maturing debt, or that the Bank has insufficient capacity to fund increases in assets.
+The timing mismatch of cash flows and the related liquidity risk is inherent in all banking operations and is closely monitored by the Bank.

-The bank maintains a portfolio of liquid assets to manage potential stresses in funding sources.
+The Bank maintains a portfolio of liquid assets to manage potential stresses in funding sources.
 The minimum level of liquidity portfolio assets to hold is based on a range of the Bank specific and general market liquidity stress scenarios such that potential cash flow obligations can be met over the short to medium term.

-The bank's liquidity and funding risks are governed by a detailed policy framework of the group.
-The core objective of the framework is to ensure that the bank has sufficient liquidity to meet obligations as they fall due, without incurring unacceptable losses.
+The bank's liquidity and funding risks are governed by a set of principles which have been fixed by the Group.
+The core objective of the overall framework is to ensure that the bank has sufficient liquidity to meet obligations as they fall due, without incurring unacceptable losses.